MannyHackers/FolderClone/README.md

-folderclone - A project which allows you copy public folders to a Shared Drive using Google Service Accounts from GSuite Business or GSuite Education accounts.
+folderclone - A project that allows you copy large folders to Shared Drives.
 =================================

 Requirements for using the scripts